-When starting a website for your construction business, you may find that you are not getting as much traffic as you expected.
+When starting a website, you may find that you are not getting as much traffic as you expected.
 In truth, building a website takes a variety of components, and you should deploy many different tools and strategies to help increase your website traffic.
-Here are thirty tips to help generate traffic to your construction website.
+Here are thirty tips on to help generate traffic to your website.

 1) Paid Digital Ads (PPC)

-One way to increase website traffic is to post advertisements on sites that already receive a lot of traffic themselves.
+One way how to increase website traffic is to post advertisements on sites that already receive a lot of traffic themselves.
 For example, many companies pay for ads on Facebook and Google.

 There are many different types of digital ads, such as Pay Per Click (PPC) ads, where you only have to pay for your advertisement if somebody clicks on it.